Ahmad-Zaky/folio_okapi_local_environment/README.md

 ```
 > WARNING: issues happening during running the script are not properly handled

+> NOTICES:
-> NOTICE: when you need to run some okapi modules localy you will need to remove from the `ModuleDescriptor.json` inside the target directory after the build all not used modules that exists in the requires array, to be able to enable that module on the local okapi instance.
+    * when you need to run some okapi modules localy you will need to remove from the `ModuleDescriptor.json` inside the target directory after the build all not used modules that exists in the requires array, to be able to enable that module on the local okapi instance.
+    * all curl requests output are logged in a non tracked file named `output.txt`.

 > Modules json keys explained: